One of the things that’s often brought to my attention is that people see the ERR_SPDY_PROTOCOL_ERROR whenever they try to access this site.

 Continue reading “Adjusting the First PhpStorm Breakpoint”

 If you’ve worked with Ajax in any capacity, then you’ve likely tried to send response data using various formats.
-Obviously, the original format of the response data is XML but JSON is a second, [and arguably] more popular format.
+Obviously, the original format of the response data is XML but JSON is a second, more popular format.